-There are an estimated 69,000 individuals with acromegaly worldwide and roughly 24,000 in the United States1—of which an estimated 8,000 are treated chronically with somatostatin analog injections.
+Although considered rare, acromegaly affects roughly 69,000 people in the world and about 24,000 in the U.S.1 —of which an estimated 8,000 are treated chronically with somatostatin analog injections.
 National Institutes of Health (NIH) cites an annual incidence of three to four new cases per million each year.

 Because symptoms often develop slowly, diagnosis may be delayed by years or decades, making it difficult to determine the total number of people with the disease.
 While acromegaly is most often diagnosed in middle age, it does not appear to be gender-specific, as it affects men and women equally.